Jameswlepage/powerchat/chatgpt-queue-extension/README.md

 # ChatGPT Queue & Auto‑Send (MV3)

-Queue multiple prompts on the ChatGPT web UI and auto‑send them one‑by‑one whenever the page finishes “thinking.”
-Includes a tiny floating panel to view/manage the queue and a hotkey to queue without sending.
+Queue multiple prompts on ChatGPT and Claude, and auto‑send them one‑by‑one whenever the page finishes “thinking.”
+A header “Queue” button opens a popover to view/manage the queue; Enter queues from the main editor.

 > Use responsibly and in line with website terms.
 Selectors are tailored to ChatGPT’s current composer and may need updates if the site changes.

 ## Features
-- Queue multiple messages; sends next when ChatGPT is idle
+- Works on ChatGPT and Claude
-- Floating panel to add/remove/clear and pause/resume
+- Queue multiple messages; sends next when idle (busy/idle auto‑detect)
-- Hotkey: Alt+Enter (Option+Enter on Mac) queues from the main editor
+- Header popover to add/remove/clear and pause/resume
-- One‑at‑a‑time sending with busy/idle detection (watches the Stop button)
+- Enter queues from editor (Shift+Enter newline); Alt+Enter also queues
 - Queue persists per tab via `chrome.storage.local`

 ## File Tree